ruichard/Hotfix/README.md

 # Hotfix
-The Hotfix can dynamically fix online bugs for Android without republishing an app.
+The ZeroBug tool can dynamically fix online bugs for Android.
 ## Getting started
 Add hotfix-gradle-plugin as a dependency in your main `build.gradle` in the root of your project: